On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Boucksom-Zariski decompositions on primitive symplectic varieties

-\begin{remark} If $X$ is $\Q$-factorial then of course $P(D)$ and $N(D)$ are $\Q$-Cartier.
-In the general case if every component of the divisor $D$ is $\Q$-Cartier, then the proof above shows that $P(D)$ and $N(D)$ are $\Q$-Cartier.
-Nevertheless if we only assume that the divisor $D$ is $\Q$-Cartier we do not know even in the IHS case whether $P(D)$ and $N(D)$ must automatically be $\Q$-Cartier or not. \end{remark}
+\begin{remark} If $X$ is $\Q$-factorial, then of course $P(D)$ and $N(D)$ are $\Q$-Cartier.
+In the general case, if every component of the divisor $D$ is $\Q$-Cartier, then the proof above shows that $P(D)$ and $N(D)$ are $\Q$-Cartier.
+However, if we only assume that the divisor $D$ is $\Q$-Cartier, then even in the case of irreducible symplectic varieties we do not know whether $P(D)$ and $N(D)$ must automatically be $\Q$-Cartier or not. \end{remark}

-\begin{prop} The unique decomposition from Theorem \ref{thm:q-Zar} satisfies the following additional condition: for all integer $k\geq 0$ such that $kP(D)$ and $kD$ are integral, then the natural map
+\begin{prop} Let $q_X$ be an intersection product on $\Div_{\Q}(X)$ compatible with linear equivalence.
+Then the unique $q_X$-Zariski decomposition on $\Cl_{\Q}(X)$ from Theorem \ref{thm:q-Zar} satisfies the following additional condition: for all integers $k\geq 0$ such that $kP(D)$ and $kD$ are integral, the natural map

 is an isomorphism, where $\mathcal O_X(kP(D))$ and $\mathcal O_X(kD)$ are the rank one reflexive sheaves associated to $kP(D)$ and $kD$, see Section \ref{ss:refl}. \end{prop}